carljparker/data-512-final/project-data512a.md

 Early feedback questioned measuring deaths vs infections aka "cases".

 A _**case**_ is typically defined simply as a positive test result.
 Therefore, the term _case_ is a bit misleading in that it _seems_ to imply that someone is sick, but actually it doesn't imply that someone is symptomatic or that they are contagious or even that they are recently infected.
-An individual could have been infected by COVID-19 months earlier, been mostly (or perhaps completely) asymptomatic and therefore not even known that they were infected.
+An individual could have been infected by COVID-19 months earlier, been mostly (or perhaps completely) asymptomatic and therefore not even know that they were infected.
 Much later, they are tested and show up as positive.
 The irony of such cases is that not only is the individual not a danger to others, they actually make the community safer by virtue of their immunity.

 At the same time, measuring deaths is not without issues either.
 The main issue is that there might be a significant interval between when an individual is infected by COVID-19 and when they die.
-For the purposes of this project, in which I am trying to measure the contribution of President Trump's rallies to the spread of the virus, if I measure deaths inside an relatively short interval after the rally then I risk not capturing those deaths that haven't yet occurred.
-On the other hand, if I extend the interval, I risk the deaths that I capture in the data might actually have been caused by viral spread from other factors.
+For the purposes of this project--in which I am trying to measure the contribution of President Trump's rallies to the spread of the virus--if I measure deaths inside a relatively short interval after the rally then I risk not capturing those deaths that haven't yet occurred.
+On the other hand, if I extend the interval, I risk that the deaths that I capture in the data might actually have been caused by viral spread from other factors.

 All that said, I chose to measure deaths rather than cases.
 In addition to the factors above, I chose deaths because, in the final analysis, it is the outcome that we care most about.
 If people only became infected with COVID-19, but never died, the current pandemic would probably have much less urgency.